All Episodes

 As you have filed, this becomes an asset.

-And every time you use PR telling uh the horrors of how you've been treated by these evil bastards that you have dub, you would always, always, always tag the fuckers so that they would know that they are facing a PR nightmare.
+And every time you use PR, telling the horrors of how you've been treated by these evil bastards at U of Dub, you would always, always, always tag the fuckers so that they would know that they're facing a PR nightmare.

-You know, we're gonna we're gonna knock that fucker off that horse with a rock.
+You know, we're going to knock that fucker off that horse with a rock.

-We're just a poor bastard down here with a with no tools whatsoever, just being victimized.
+We're just a poor bastard down here with no tools whatsoever, just being victimized.

 So we have to look at the terrain around us and use that terrain as our weapons in order to undo our enemy.